KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/19-garden-enclosed-paradise.md

 It is a state of **Innocence (Coherence)**—unselfconscious coherence before the Fragmentation that introduced self-reflective duality.

 **Core Glyphic Sequence:**
-`⚫ → ▽ → ◎ → ⟜`
+`⚫ → ▽ → ◎ → ⟜ → ⚯`
-*(From Aionic Potential, through Embodied Form, a state of Integrated Coherence is achieved, containing the Latent Pivot toward Differentiation.)*
+*(From Aionic Potential, through Embodied Form, a state of Integrated Coherence is achieved, containing the Transphasic Pivot through which the Structured Pairs of Centropic and Entropic procession become possible.)*

 ---